jackrschumacher/eCommerceDatabaseCode/README.md

 * Can drop a database from the server

 ### Secuirty Manager (db_securityadmin)
-* Able to modify those who have acess to custom roles
+* Able to modify those who have access to custom roles
 * Able to manage permssions
 * Possibly able to elevate thier own privledges without need for an admin
-* Can acess everything in the server
+* Can access everything in the server

-### Acess Admin (db_acessAdmin)
+### access Admin (db_accessAdmin)
-* Add or remove acess to users
+* Add or remove access to users
 * Windows logins, Windows groups, SQL Server logins

 ### hrEdit (db_datawriter)